 What do we call someone who does not work when he or she is able to work?
 L __ __ __

-A LAZY person is a person who is not WILLING to work.
-Is the LAZY person able to work? ________ Does the LAZY person want to work? ______ Can the lazy person work? ______ Will the lazy person work? ______ Does the lazy person like to work? ______
+A lazy person is a person who is not willing to work.
+Is the lazy person able to work? ________ Does the lazy person want to work? ______ Can the lazy person work? ______ Will the lazy person work? ______ Does the lazy person like to work? ______

-The Bible uses two other words to describe a LAZY person.
+The Bible uses two other words to describe a lazy person.
 Both of these words start with the letter "S":

-S________________ (Proverbs 6:6).
+1. S________________ (Proverbs 6:6).
 This word describes a person who is lazy and inactive and who would rather stay in bed than work.

-The S________________ MAN (Proverbs 12:27 and 24).
+2. The S________________ man (Proverbs 12:27 and 24).
 A sloth is a slow moving mammal that lives in South and Central America.
 This animal hangs from the branches of trees with its back downward (upside down) as it feeds on leaves and fruits.
 There are some people who are slow moving like this sloth and they do not seem to get very much done.
 Read Proverbs 12:27.
 Did the slothful man have enough energy to hunt?
 Did he have enough energy to cook what he brought back from the hunt? ______

-Have you ever known a person who had enough energy to play outside but later did not have enough energy to put away all the things he (or she) was playing with (bicycle, balls, etc.)?
+Have you ever known a person who had enough energy to play outside but later did not seem to have enough energy to put away all the things he (or she) was playing with (bicycle, balls, etc.)?

-What is the OPPOSITE of lazy?
-This is the person who is HARD-WORKING, DILIGENT (Proverbs 10:4; 12:24,27), CAREFUL, AND INDUSTRIOUS.
-The SLOTH reminds us of the lazy person.
+What is the opposite of lazy?
+This is the person who is hardworking, diligent (Proverbs 10:4; 12:24,27), careful, and industrious.
+The sloth reminds us of the lazy person.
 What animal reminds us of the diligent person (Proverbs 6:6-8)? ______________ Have you ever met a lazy ant? ______

 The diligent person is the one who works at moving his (or her) body (to get out of the bed or the chair or the sofa, etc.).
 This person tries to do his part in the place where he lives.

-The lazy person can but he Is not willing.
-There are some people who are willing to work but they cant.
-They are UNABLE to work.
-They do not work, but it is not because they are lazy, it is because they have a problem.
+The lazy person can but he is not willing.
+There are some people who are willing to work but they can’t.
+They are unable to work.
+They do not work, but it is not because they are lazy; it is because they have a problem.

-Some people have a PHYSICAL problem and this is why they are unable to work.
+Some people have a physical problem and this is why they are unable to work.
 Do you know of someone like this?

 Physical and mental problems can be possessed from birth (see John 9:1 and Acts 3:2).

-Doing my chores helps me to develop the right attitudes of RESPONSIBILITY and SELF DISCIPLINE:
+Doing my chores helps me to develop the right attitudes of responsibility and self discipline:

-Responsibility—this means that I have an obligation.
+1. Responsibility—this means that I have an obligation.
 I have been given a job to do and to be a responsible person I must do my job.
 If a policeman sees a robber run out of a bank with a bag of money and does nothing about it, is he being a responsible policeman? _______

-Self Discipline—this means that I make myself do my job even though I feel like doing something else.
-We must learn to do our chores WHETHER WE FEEL LIKE IT OR NOT.
+2. Self Discipline—this means that I make myself do my job even though I feel like doing something else.
+We must learn to do our chores whether we feel like it or not.
 Some of you take music lessons (piano, flute, guitar, etc.).
 Do you always feel like practicing?
 To practice a half hour each day takes much self discipline!
+Often we need to do what is right, even though we may not feel like doing it.
+And usually when we do right, even though we do not feel like it, our feelings later change and we are thankful that we did what was right, and we feel good about it.

 What kind of attitudes do you have?
 What kind of attitudes should you have?
 How can you fix the wrong attitudes that you have?
+Remember, God can help you to show His love and kindness, even in the small duties of life.

 Remember, not all jobs are the same.
 Some are easy and some are hard.
 Some are fun and some are not so fun.
 Some are clean and some are dirty.
-Some jobs we make (because we messed up our room and messed up our bed) and some jobs others have made (everyone helped to dirty the dishes not just one person).
+Some jobs we make (because we messed up our room and messed up our bed) and some jobs others have made (everyone helped to dirty the dishes, not just one person).

-Try to always FINISH THE JOB.
+Try to always finish the job.
 It is not usually good to leave a job half finished.
 Work until the job is done and work until the job is done well, and then you will feel good about it.
 A job well done brings much satisfaction and gladness to the heart.
-And remember, even if no one else appreciates or notices the work you have done, GOD DOES, and He is the One we should do our work for (Colossians 3:23).
+And remember, even if no one else appreciates or notices the work you have done, God does, and He is the One we should do our work for (Colossians 3:23).

 Some get an allowance (a certain amount of money given out usually once a week).
 Some earn money.
 Some have no money.